What is Trigger Thumb and How to Prevent it

 At the very least, using a bow release will allow you to continue shooting your arrows even when you’re suffering from trigger thumb.

-The worst part about it (aside from the pain) is fearing that you have to put your favorite hobby down; there are ways around it, you don’t have to stop doing what you love.
+The worst part about it (aside from the pain) is fearing that you have to put your favorite hobby down; there are different ways around it, you don’t have to stop doing what you love.